yoichiro/chromeos-filesystem-cifs/docs/code_structure.md

 1. When the user chooses it and clicks the Connect button, the window.js sends the message which has type:"mount" and other information needed to log in to the background.js.
 1. The background.js do mounting process.
 If it succeeded, the background.js returns the message which has "success".

+#### Keep button click event

+When this event fired, the onClickedBtnKeep() function is called.
+This function has an ability to store the entered information to log in to the server to local storage with chrome.storage.local API.
+If the entry which has the same server name, port number user name and domain name exists, it will be overwritten.

+#### Setting button click event

+When this event fired, the onClickedBtnSettings() function is called.
+The function opens the dialog to configure some settings.

 (TBD)